MendyAndres/spotify_challenge/README.md

 ## Aivo Challenge

-Api Demo made using Slim 3 microframwork, It consults the spotify api to get an especific artist's albums.
+Api Demo made using Slim 3 microframwork, It consults the spotify api to get an specific artist's albums.

 First, After cloning the repo You should execute